Big Apple? NY loses House seat by thin slice in census count

 It’s not yet clear how voters’ districts will change.
 That process hinges on more detailed census data that isn’t expected until August, at the earliest.

 Traditionally, state lawmakers and governors have redrawn voting districts for seats in the U.S. House and state legislatures.
-But some states, including New York, have shifted that job to special commissions or made other changes intended to reduce the potential for partisan gerrymandering.
+But some states, including New York, have passed reforms to reduce the potential for partisan gerrymandering.

-In New York, voters approved a 2014 ballot proposition that calls for a 10-member commission to draw districts for the U.S. House and the state Legislature.
-The maps will be submitted to the Legislature for approval.
+New York voters approved a 2014 ballot proposition that calls for a 10-member commission to draw district maps and submit them for legislative approval.